Binary Tree in Action (Post-order)

 var findDuplicateSubtrees = function(root) {}

-Let me briefly explain the problem.
+Let me explain the problem simply.
 The input is the root node root

-of a binary tree, and the output is a list containing several binary tree nodes.
-These nodes correspond to subtrees that have duplicates in the original binary tree.
+of a binary tree.
+You need to return a list containing several tree nodes.
+Each of these nodes is the root of a subtree that appears more than once in the original binary tree.

-It might sound a bit complex, so let's look at an example.
-Consider the following binary tree:
+It may sound a bit confusing.
+Let’s look at an example.
+The input is this binary tree:

-First, node 4 itself can be considered a subtree, and there are multiple nodes with the value 4 in the tree:
+First, the node with value 4 itself can be seen as a subtree.
+There are several nodes with value 4 in the tree:

-Similarly, there are also two duplicate subtrees with 2 as the root:
+Similarly, there are two duplicate subtrees with root value 2: